 Belfast is a city which is easy to navigate by road, rail, bus, water and even air.
 We have many options for getting around, not just within the county but further afield too.
 Read on for ways to get around Belfast.

 There are two airports, sea crossings from Scotland and England and a direct rail link from Dublin.
-If you’re coming from further afield, you can fly direct to Belfast from over 20 European cities and a number of North American locations.
+If you’re coming from further afield, you can fly direct to Belfast from dozens of European cities and a number of North American locations.
 And once you arrive, you’ll find it’s just as easy to get around as it was getting here.

 George Best Belfast City Airport